shotamomma/labwiki/content/wiki/Using automatic transcription to speed up sentence production data coding.md

 ## Why this tutorial?
+Who is this for?
 One of the bottlenecks in studying sentence-level production is transcription.
-This tutorial aims to make this process as painless, fast, and accurate as possible.
+This tutorial aims to make this process as painless, fast, and accurate as possible using automatic transcription followed by human checking.

+This tutorial is intended to be useful for people who study sentence-level production (or researchers who need to transcribe a bunch of small audio files containing speech).
 ## Assumptions
 This tutorial is written with the following assumptions:
 - Audio recording of each trial is stored separately as individual sound files (here we assume `.mp3` format, though other file formats should work with minimal tweaks).